chaitanyarai19/Seedsly/README.md

 ⭐ E-commerce website : Where a farmer can buy/sell quality & certified seeds.<br>
 ⭐ An IoT device : It detects soil moisture content , which informs the farmer whether or not irrigation should be done , also the amount of irrigation to be done can be decided.<br>
-⭐ Seed Certification : We will verify every step of seed production & provide a certified check to ensure it's quality.<br>
+⭐ Supply Chain : Verification at every stage of production and provide a certified check to ensure seeds quality.<br>
 ⭐ Live Weather forecasts : To let the farmers know about the appropriate seeds to be sowed according to the weather conditions at the moment.<br>
-⭐ Internationalisation : To make our platform viable to all groups of people by eliminating the lingual barrier.<br>
+⭐ Instant Translation : To make our platform viable to all groups of people by eliminating the lingual barrier.<br>

 ## UI of the project :computer:
 Weather forecasts Dashboard | E-commerce | Admin Panel